tale-toul/OCP4baremetalIPI/Terraform/libvirt/README.md

 Ssh key authentication is the only method enabled for the root user authentication, no passwords are assigned, so console access is blocked.

-The support VM cloud init configuration assigns an static IP at initial configuration so this VM can be accessed via ssh immediately after creation, but the provisioning VM only gets an IP in the routable network when the DHCP service in the support VM is working, so the provisioning VM is not accessible just after creation.
+The support and provision VMs cloud init configuration assigns static IPs at initial configuration so these VMs can be accessed via ssh immediately after creation.

 The ssh key injected in the VM is the same one used in the EC2 instance